 But it’s not just about honesty.
 Deceptive behavior is like the gateway drug to violating all other ethical principles in engineering.
 If you can’t be trusted to tell the truth, what else can’t you be trusted with?…

 Key guidelines to follow

-Falsify qualifications: remain honest with your credentials and qualifications.
-Don’t stretch the truth by saying you have experience in a certain type of work when you don’t.
+Stay true to qualifications: Be honest about your credentials and qualifications.
+Don’t bend the truth by claiming you have experience in a certain area when you don’t.

 Ethical principles in engineering wrap up

-What are your thoughts on the ethical principles in engineering?
-Do you think the current ethics in engineering is acceptable?
+What are your thoughts on ethical principles in engineering?
+Do you think the current ethics in engineering are up to snuff?